adammhaile/RRFPost/README.md

 Note that `--mass` and `--length` are mutually exclusive.
 Also, if you are running more than one tool in a print and want to provide automatic pauses you can do so by running the tool more than once, changing the value of the `--tool` parameter each time.

+## Wipe Tower Retract Fix

+As noted in [this issue report](https://github.com/prusa3d/PrusaSlicer/issues/5377), PrusaSlicer will insert a move to the top of the wipe tower with an unretract before tool change.
+This is a holdover from the MMU way of doing things and there is no way to remove it from within PrusaSlicer at this time.

+This command is simple and requires no arguments.
+When used it will find any of these instances, remove the move to the tower, and relocate the unretract to being **after** the tool change (when the new tool is already selected).
+So at the end of each tool's section in the gcode you will get the following:

+- Unretract
+- Change to new tool
+- Move back over the wipe tower
+- Unretract
+- Purge to wipe tower

+### Usage

+You will need to add a call to this as a post-processing script just as noted for the [Tool Preheat Setup](#setup) but add the following:

+`rrfpost wtrf`

+That's it - those unwanted move/unretracts over the wipe tower will be removed.